Empire-Strikes-Back/Flula/readme.txt

 - we use only deps.edn

-no programmatic interface, no extensions

-- we expose no programmatic interface and have no extensions - we are finite and used through our user interface only

 perform-complete-score games, programming language gameplay with and without mouse

 - our games have no time, no micro, no opponent interference - player performs, completes, scores